+We made up the name and it stuck.
 We learned that the Bei-Bei is supposedly an unlicensed mode of transport.
-So while walking down this street from Houhai, we spotted a Bei-Bei driving against the traffic!
-It immediately woke us up from our daze lol!
-There were a number of Bei-Beis that approached us but were rejected.
+While walking down this street from Houhai, we spotted a Bei-Bei driving against the traffic!
+It immediately woke us up from our daze!
+There were a number of Bei-Beis that approached us but we rejected them.
 But as it got later and the streets were getting really dark and quiet, there was really no other option.
 So there we were, taking the illegal mode of transport in Beijing.
 We split Bei-Beis and dropped off together at the same area near Amir and Elham’s hotel.
 It was a very bumpy and crampy ride with no seatbelts, much like sitting in a tin-can and it was impossible to take any pictures.
-But no complains, the Bei-Bei rescued us tonight.
+But no complains, the Bei-Bei rescued us this night.

 Here is a picture of an empty Bei-Bei.
 It was very hard to get a picture of a Bei-Bei since they did move fast and are illegal so I suppose that explains it.

-Day 3 has been a very stunning and long day, full of surprises.
+Day 3 has been a long day, full of surprises.
 Three more episodes to go so stay tuned!

 Beijing Springtime Story (Part VI)